health.iresearchnet.comHealth: Definition and Concepts - Health Research

 health.iresearchnet.com Profile

 Health.iresearchnet.com is a subdomain of iresearchnet.com, which was created on 2014-04-24,making it 10 years ago.
-It has several subdomains, such as anthropology.iresearchnet.com communication.iresearchnet.com , among others.
+It has several subdomains, such as anthropology.iresearchnet.com sociology.iresearchnet.com , among others.

 Description:Health etymologically means being whole.
 Ancient philosophies describe health as a balance between qualities.
 Hippocrates’ view on health, as a balanced mixture of four humors, remained dominant...